 For detailed instructions for using the provisioner see Running in AWS or Running in Google Compute Engine (GCE).
-An Azure provisioner is in the works and coming soon.
+Azure provisioner has limited support.
 For more details see the Azure provisioner github ticket.

 Commandline Options

 A quick way to see all of Toil's commandline options is by executing the following on a toil script: